 However, a collagen boosting diet can only do so much, so we can benefit from taking supplements that boost our levels of collagen.

-However, since this kind of collagen may not be readily absorbed and used by the body, we’ve gone one better with our Jump Start Silica Supplements.
+They’re a great way to boost collagen in skin.
+However, this kind of collagen may not always be readily absorbed and used by the body, so we’ve gone one better with our Jump Start Silica Supplements.
 We’ve added silica to our skin supplements to help boost collagen production.

 Silicon cannot be well absorbed by the body, but when it reaches the low acidic pH of the stomach, it’s turned into silica, which is very easily absorbed by the body, or is more ‘bioavailable’.

 But what does silica have to do with collagen and more importantly, the skin?
 Well, silica is important for the manufacture, strength and ‘stickiness’ of collagen and for the strength and elasticity of the skin.

 The stronger and more elastic the skin, the more youthful it looks.

 Silica does this by creating bonds between protein molecules in the skin.
 So if we think back to our protein scaffold made from collagen, if the bonds between the scaffolds are stronger, they’re less likely to break and we’re more likely to retain youthful looking skin.

 This also allows the skin to retain more moisture, leading to better hydrated, and more youthful looking skin.